R4v3e/osuskinnmakinghelper/README.md

 # osu skin making helper
-search for all files in directory and copy files to main path that allows creator to organize everything in folders.
+search for all files in directory and copy files to main path that allows creator to organize everything in sub directories.

 How to use: